Climate modelling, large-scale ocean circulation, climate uncertainty

 I am an ocean modeller with a particular interest in the role of the ocean in climate variability and climate change.

-A current active research project is to diagnose the numerical mixing (mixing arising from truncations in the model advection scheme) in the GO5.0 ocean model.
+A current active research project is to diagnose the numerical mixing (mixing arising from truncations in the model advection scheme) in the NEMO ocean model.
 This mixing is in addition to that imposed by the mixing scheme of the model, the latter aiming to reproduce the mixing effect of real ocean processes such as breaking internal waves and shear instabilities.
-My results indicate that numerical diapycnal mixing (mixing of water of different densities) can be several times larger than the explicit physical mixing.
+My results (Megann, 2018) indicate that numerical diapycnal mixing (mixing of water of different densities) can be several times larger than the explicit physical mixing.
 This has potential implications for the performance of the model in long climate projections, in particular on its ability to represent the uptake and storage of heat associated with anthropogenic climate change.

 I created the CHIME coupled climate model (Megann et al, 2010), using the HYCOM hybrid-coordinate isopycnic ocean coupled to the atmosphere component of the HadCM3 climate model.
 Isopycnic-coordinate ocean models, using layers of constant density, have the potential for much reduced numerical mixing compared with the default model type, which is based on constant depth levels.
 This project showed that the isopycnic ocean in CHIME had a much more realistic representation of climatically important water masses such as North Atlantic Deep Water, Subantarctic Mode Water and Antarctic Intermediate Water than the HadCM3 model, identical to CHIME apart from its depth-coordinate ocean component.
 CHIME also simulated the overflow of Arctic water over the sills between Greenland and Scotland into the North Atlantic without the unphysical convection and excessive entrainment of the overflow waters seen in HadCM3 and similar models.

 I have a strong Interest in climate uncertainty, particularly that associated with the ocean.
-I am involved in a joint project between NOC and the University of Exeter on developing parameter ensembles of the NEMO ocean model at different grid resolutions, and the creation of Bayesian emulators.
+I was involved in a joint project between NOC and the University of Exeter on developing parameter ensembles of the NEMO ocean model at different grid resolutions, and the creation of Bayesian emulators.
 This technique generates optimum ranges for the model parameters, but in addition allows a relatively large ensemble of a computationally efficient low-resolution model to supplement a small ensemble of a more realistic (but more expensive) high-resolution model to optimise the parameters of the latter.